vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.GoogleMap/README.md

 # GoogleMap

-It displays map obtained from the Google maps service using Latitude and Longitude.
+It displays map obtained from the Google maps service using Latitude,Longitude and Google API Key.

 # Installation